ikislenko/teambalancer/README.md

 Things you may want to cover:

-* Ruby 2.3.3
+* Ruby version 2.3.3
-  Rails 5
+* Rails version 5

-* Configuration

-* Database creation
+* Clone app from github https://github.com/ikislenko/teambalancer.git
+* Go to teambalancer folder and run bundle

 * Database initialization
+- Edit database.yml for your db credentials
+- Run rake db:create rake db:migrate and rake db:seed for creating fakes data.

-* Run test rails s
+* Run test
+- For run tests use rails s in console.